flyingmachine/serialize/README.md

-# flyingmachine.serialize
+# flyingmachine/serialize

-`flyingmachine.serialize` allows you to define rules for converting source entities into maps.
+`flyingmachine/serialize` allows you to define rules for converting source entities into maps.
 My primary use case for it is converting Datomic entities, though I'm sure you will probably find it useful in pretty much every line of code you write.

-Add the following to your dependencies: `[flyingmachine.serialize "0.1.0"]`
+Add the following to your dependencies: `[flyingmachine/serialize "0.1.0"]`

 ## Example